Conventions¶

 Personal data¶

-Personal data on Actors lives in a separate mutable profile table, not in events.
+Personal data on Actors lives in a separate mutable actor_profile table, not in events.
 Events carry actor_id only.
-Erasure is a single DELETE FROM profile WHERE actor_id = X.
+Erasure scrubs the row before deleting it (UPDATE ...
+SET name = '' then DELETE) so the dead-tuple bytes carry no PII before VACUUM.

 - Actor aggregate state holds

-idandis_active; noname, noemail.
-The event payloads carry the same fields. profiletable holdsactor_id PRIMARY KEY,name, optional contact fields,created_at,updated_at.
-Written in the same transaction asActorRegistered.- Load path left-joins
+idandactive; noname, noemail.
+The event payloads carry the same fields. actor_profiletable holdsactor_id PRIMARY KEY,name, optional contact fields,created_at,updated_at.
+Written in the same transaction asActorRegistered.
+The table hasFORCE ROW LEVEL SECURITYenabled so even superuser sessions go through the policy.- Load path left-joins

-profileand falls back to<deleted user>when the row is absent. forget_actorslice deletes the profile row and emitsActorProfileForgotten(actor_id, forgotten_at).
+actor_profileand falls back to<deleted user>when the row is absent. forget_actorslice scrubs-then-deletes the profile row and emitsActorProfileForgotten(actor_id, occurred_at)in a single transaction.
 The audit event carries no personal data.

 Anti-patterns: